No results for ""

 The JavaScript SDK uses a client-side ID

 The JavaScript SDK uses a client-side ID.
-Your environment's client-side ID is available in the Projects tab of your Account settings page.
+Client-side IDs are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to create a custom configuration object to pass custom parameters to the client: